Cubitermitinae

-Cubitermitinae is an Afrotropical subfamily of higher termites with 28 known genera and 147 species.
-The nests are either subterranean or within the mounds of other termite species; or more famously, the epigeal mushroom-shaped nests made by species in the genus Cubitermes, characterized by one or more caps used to shield from rain.
-Most members of this subfamily are soil-feeders.
+The Cubitermitinae are an Afrotropical subfamily of higher termites with 28 known genera and 147 species.
+The nests of most species are either subterranean or found within the mounds of other termite species.
+The most well known genus of this subfamily is Cubitermes, which commonly build epigeal nests with one or more caps used to shield the nest against rainfall, giving them a characteristic mushroom shape.
+Most members of this subfamily feed on soil humus.
+Due to their feeding habits, many species have a high pH within their digestive system, with Noditermes indoensis in particular exhibiting a pH around 12.28 within their anterior proctodeum; amongst the most alkaline environments known in a biological system.

 Identification

 The gut of workers have a specialized blind caecum/diverticulum connected to proctodeal 3 and a complex physiology that regulates the pH and oxygen supply in the gut compartments.

 Soldiers have a generally subrectangular head capsule with a projection anterior to the frontal gland with the fontanelle being conspicuous and sunken in a pit or groove.
 The labrum is strongly bifurcated and the antennae have 14 - 15 articles (antennomeres).

 Genera

 The following genera are currently recognized: